ethereum/hive/docs/commandline.md

 ## Viewing simulation results (hiveview)

 The results of hive simulation runs are stored in JSON files containing test results, and hive also creates several log files containing the output of the simulator and clients.

-To view test results and logs in a web browser, use the `hiveview` tool.
+To view test results and logs in a web browser, you can use the `hiveview` tool.

-Build it with
+Build it with:

     go build ./cmd/hiveview